anilkumbalam/tenet-content/articles/power-grid-india.md

 Why do high-voltage towers sometimes carry circular metal rings near the insulators?

 None of these details are decorative.
-Every visible feature is a response to physics.
+Every visible feature is a engineering response to physics.

 > Voltage.\